woolpert-cama-cloud/.github/.github/ISSUE_TEMPLATE/01-feature-request.md

 ---
 name: Feature Request
 about: Use this template for tracking new features.
+type: feature
 ---

-# User Story (Feature) Template

-Title: Concise title for the User Story...
+# Title: Concise title for the User Story...

 As a ...